-LeafMe News Research New Study Links Medical Cannabis to 40% Opioid Reduction ...
+LeafMe News Research New Study: Medical Cannabis Linked to 40% Opioid Reductio...

-New Study Links Medical Cannabis to 40% Opioid Reduction in UK Pain Patients
+New Study: Medical Cannabis Linked to 40% Opioid Reduction in UK Pain Patients

-New Study Links Medical Cannabis to 40% Opioid Reduction in UK Pain Patients
+New Study: Medical Cannabis Linked to 40% Opioid Reduction in UK Pain Patients

 18 September 2024 1 min read Source: British Journal of Pain

 A real-world study of 850 UK chronic pain patients found 40% reduced their opioid medication significantly after starting medical cannabis treatment.
-The findings, published in the British Journal of Pain, support growing calls for cannabis to be considered in pain management pathways.
+The.

 Researchers at King College London analysed outcomes for 850 patients prescribed cannabis for chronic pain across five UK clinics between 2021 and 2023.
 The study found that 40% achieved a clinically significant reduction in opioid use (defined as 25% or greater), with 12% discontinuing opioids entirely.
 The research adds to an emerging body of evidence supporting opioid-sparing approaches to pain management.